 Roasted Delicata Squash, Fig and Persimmon Wild Rice Salad

-Roasted Delicata Squash, Fig and Persimmon Wild Rice Salad is packed with kale, pomegranate, and tossed in a spiced maple vinaigrette!
+Roasted Delicata Squash, Fig and Persimmon Wild Rice Salad recipe packed with kale, pomegranate, and tossed in a spiced maple vinaigrette!

 I did some major gardening about a week ago and realized my tomato plants are so close to the end.
 I’ll probably be pulling them up this week which makes me really sad, but they’ve had a good run.